raywhui/gnbt/README.md

   "upsServiceAccessToken": <UPS_SERVICE_ACCESS_TOKEN>,
 }
 ```
+3. Run `node bot.js` to run the bot on your Discord server.
+4. (Add more instructions after getting actual server up)

 ## Future Updates
 Planned updates for our bot, broken down into functionality we need immediately and other's that are lower priority.

 #### Immediate
 - Fedex package tracking
 - USPS package tracking